gogetssl/whmcs-addon/README.md

 - SAN/UCC/MDC support;
 - Online CSR Generator
 - Option to set default country for CSR Generator
-- Fully White Labled solution
+- Fully White Labeled solution
 - Cron Synchronization for order status updates
-- Multiple renewal settings, including option to set when to send expiration notifications ot customers
+- Multiple renewal settings, including option to set when to send expiration notifications to customers
 - Option to use fixed (same) technical contacts for all SSL certificates
 - Multiple Product Creator option
-- Automated Price import and comission setup
+- Automated Price import and commission setup
 - Multibrand For WHMCS support

 ***